rslassman/Interactive-Lab-Hub/Lab 2/README.md

 Can you make time interactive?
 You can look in `screen_test.py` for examples for how to use the buttons.

+I created a clock that communicates time based on time of year and time of day.
+It also provides reminders/recommendations for the user based on the time of day.
+The top button controls the time of year, the bottom button time of day and both buttons together the notice.

 **We strongly discourage and will reject the results of literal digital or analog clock display.**

 \*\*\***A copy of your code should be in your Lab 2 Github repo.**\*\*\*